-Goals Action Steps Outcome/Indicators Strengthen Student and Staff Voice in Decision-Making Invite interest-holders not already represented to participate on existing teams and advisory groups Explicitly seek out participation from historically marginalized groups Engage Council in exploration activities to guide school implementation Revisit and revise site democratic decision-making process Engage all staff in decision-making, including teacher, student, and family voice Outcome: Increased student, family and staff participation and voice in shared decision-making process Indicators: Increase favorable responses on CA School Staff Survey (CSSS) item A6.4 "Promotes participation in school decision-making" from 53%% to 58%.
-Increase favorable responses on CA Healthy Kids Survey (CHKS) Elementary item A6.6 "Meaningful participation at school" from 56%% to 61%.
-Increase favorable responses on OMSD Annual Community Survey question "Your school seeks family input" from 86%% to 88%.
-Enhance Communication and Transparency Utilize multiple communication planforms using newsletters, social media, Parent Square Establish a central information hub accessible to all interest holders Outcome: Increased number of interest holders informed on school activities, providing voice in decision-making, and decision outcome results.
-Indicators: Increase number of family and community members present at monthly Coffee with the Principal from 15 to 25 Increase number of families signed up on Smore's communication platform from 500 to 525 Increase favorable responses on OMSD Annual Community Survey question "how well has the school communicated resources available..." from 80%% to 85%.
+C Goals Action Steps Outcome/Indicators Strengthen Site Decision-Making Teams Invite interest-holders not already represented to participate on existing teams and advisory groups Explicitly seek out participation from historically marginalized groups Engage Council in exploration activities to guide school implementation Revisit and revise site democratic decision-making process Engage all staff in decision-making, including teacher, student, & family voice Outcome: Increased student, family and staff participation and voice in shared decision-making process Indicators: Increase favorable responses on CA School Staff Survey (CSSS) item A6.4 "Promotes participation in school decision-making" from 78%% to 100%.
+Increase favorable responses CA Healthy Kids Survey (CHKS) Elem. item A6.6 "Meaningful participation at school" from 58 % to 70% Annual Community Survey with a goal of 40% participation next year to increase by 20% until we reach 100%.
+C Enhance Communication nd Transparency Utilize multiple communication planforms using newsletters, social media, Parent Square Establish a central information.
+Outcome: Increased number of interest holders informed on school activities, providing voice in decision-making, and decision outcome results.
+Indicators: Increase the number of family and community members present at monthly Coffee with the Principal from 15 to 22.
+100% of families are signed up with Parent Square Communication but staff utilizes DoJo and Remind.
+Goal for 24-25 is 100% staff utilize Parent Square to streamline communication.
+We survey each parent group individually but would like to implement a Annual Community Survey with a goal of 40% participation next year to increase by 20% until 100% is reached